jll123567/NoAIArtMod/README.md

  - `delete`: Destroy this object (and it's children).
  - `no-render`: Destory this object's `MeshRenderer`s and `SkinnedMeshRenderer`s.
  - `change-material`: Change the materials of this object to the Default Standard material.

+The `Skybox` property allows you to replace the skybox using the following options:

+- `Untouched`: Do not change the skybox, the default if you don't specify a skybox change.
+- `None`: Set the skybox to null, I.E. make it full black.
+- `White`: An almost white.
+- `Gray`: A middle gray.
+- `Black`: An almost black.
+- `DarkBlue`: The unity default blue when you don't specify a skybox.
+- `Default`(or any name not used above): The default unity procedural skybox.

 ## Building
 1. Clone this repo.